In year 7 pupils will study 3 themes, 1 each term, that will have practical and exam skills embedded with them.

 How are students assessed?

 Teachers will be constantly monitoring and giving feedback to students, on a lesson by lesson basis.
 Students will complete three test based assessments during the year.
 In terms of content, these assessment are cumulative to support students and preparing for linear examinations at GCSE.
+Teachers will also be asked to formally mark 3 practical skills each term whether that be a pupils’ ability to construct a method or evaluate an experiment.
+Alongside this they will formally mark 3 long answer questions that develop pupils exam vocabulary where they have to discuss or compare and contrast key science content.

 How will the data from assessments be used by the school?